Nikoklis/Small-Ebay-like-Website/README.md

 Back-End:

 The Java language is used in the back-end with the use of servlets.
 Within the /src folder you can find all the Java code devided into subfolders .
 The JPA/Eclpise Link is used to communicate with the database and for CRUD( create, read, update, delete) operations , as well as several others that the website require.
 Moreover DAOs are implemented for clear and correct communication with our database as detailed by the MVC (model, view , controller) pattern.
+A MySQL database was used.(the schema is found in the /DatabaseTed2 folder)

 JavaXB and XML usage: